- When do I file for Graduation?

 Please note: Graduate Students who completed their degree requirements in January 2017, May 2017 or in August 2017 are invited to participate in the Commencement Ceremony.

 Students who document that they can complete all degree requirements in Summer 2017 will be granted a permit to march if they register and meet other requirements as prescribed by their College and secure a permit from their respective Associate Dean prior to the specified deadlines set forth annually.
 Application to graduate must be filed online with the Registrar’s Office by April 1 in order for the student's name to appear in the ceremony program.
-The permit must be brought to Pioneer Salute.
 If application and permit is secured after April 17 the student may still participate in the ceremony and have their name read at the ceremony.
 Deadline for participation in the ceremony is May 15.

 |College of Arts and Communication||Associate Dean Loretta McLaughlin Vignier|